FociSolutions/github-foundations/bootstrap/README.md

 The single organization approach can be used with or without GitHub Enterprise.
 When using this approach users should be mindful about who has access to the GitHub Foundation repositories managing their GitHub resources.

-The following sections will describe how to setup variables to run the bootstrap layer for both a single organization and a multi-organization setup.
+The following section will describe how to setup variables to run the bootstrap layer for both a single organization and a multi-organization setup.

-### Setting Initial Values For Your Environment
+### Configuring Variables

-Before running the bootstrap layer, you need to set the initial values for your environment.
+Before running the bootstrap layer, you need to configure input variables for it to run.
 You can do this by copying the `terraform.tfvars.example` file to `terraform.tfvars` and filling in the values.

 ```bash
 $ cp terraform.tfvars.example terraform.tfvars